Monkey Island 2: LeChuck's Revenge: Plot

 Guybrush's search takes him back and forth between three islands: Scabb, Phatt, and Booty.
 On Phatt Island he is imprisoned by order of Governor Phatt, who hopes to claim the bounty LeChuck has placed on him, but Guybrush manages to escape.
-On Booty Island he encounters Stan, a used ship salesman from the prior game who is now selling used coffins.
+On Booty Island he encounters Stan, a used ship salesman from the first game who is now selling used coffins.
 He also reunites with Elaine, who is bitter toward him and says that their relationship was a mistake.
 Through various quests involving a Mardi Gras party, a spitting competition, a bloodhound, a drinking contest, a glass-bottom boat, a sunken ship's figurehead, rigged gambling, a library catalog, and temporarily resurrecting the dead, Guybrush manages to collect the map pieces.
 He takes them to diminutive cartographer Wally, who determines that Big Whoop is on Dinky Island.
 Wally and the map are soon kidnapped by LeChuck.
-Guybrush infiltrates LeChuck's fortress but is captured, and LeChuck places him and Wally in an elaborate deathtrap.
+Guybrush infiltrates LeChuck's fortress but is captured, and LeChuck places him and Wally in an elaborate death-trap.
 They manage to escape, but Guybrush accidentally sets off an explosion which propels him to Dinky Island.
 There he encounters castaway Herman Toothrot, who he previously met on Monkey Island.

 Navigating a mazelike jungle with the help of a talking parrot, Guybrush locates the site where Big Whoop is supposedly buried.
 He digs until he hits concrete, and uses dynamite to blast through it.
 Elaine hears the explosion from Booty Island and sets out to investigate, finding Guybrush dangling over a deep hole which he then falls down, winding up in an underground facility.
 LeChuck arrives, claims that he is Guybrush's brother, and proceeds to torture him using a voodoo doll.
 In the tunnels, Guybrush discovers an E ticket, a first aid station, a "lost parents" area with the skeletal remains of his parents, and an elevator leading to Mêlée Island, which he previously visited in The Secret of Monkey Island.
-He manages to create a voodoo doll of LeChuck, and dismembers his foe by tearing its leg off.
+He creates a voodoo doll of LeChuck, and dismembers his foe by tearing its leg off.